 Group VI – High School

 Prizes: First, second, and third place prizes will be awarded in each group.
 Winners will receive a certificate, a Festival T-shirt, and two complimentary passes to the Faire.
-Three grand prize winners will receive a $25 gift certificate (5 in $5 increments) to be spent at the Medieval Faire.
+Four grand prize winners will receive a $25 gift certificate (5 in $5 increments) to be spent at the Medieval Faire.
 Winners will be notified 30 days after the contest deadline.
 All students and teachers will receive a certificate recognizing their participation.

 Deadline: The contest deadline is December 1; if you need an extension, you must contact the Festival Coordinator for approval.